Aeroflot to resume flights on Mumbai-Moscow route from next July | Devdiscourse

-Connecting India for more than six decades now, Aeroflot currently flies twice daily between the two capitals, the airline told PTI in an e-mail response from its Moscow headquarters, confirming the Mumbai-Moscow flight plans from mid-2020.
+Connecting India for more than six decades now, Aeroflot currently flies twice daily between the two capitals, the airline told PTI in an e-mail response from its Moscow headquarters and confirmed Mumbai-Moscow flight plans from mid-2020.
 The move is significant as New Delhi and Moscow are eyeing to nearly treble bilateral trade to USD 30 billion by 2025 from around USD 11 billion now.

 "Aeroflot is set to resume services to Mumbai with a daily flight deploying an Airbus A330 from July 2020," said the airline spokesperson, emphasizing that given its size and potential, as well as the positive legacy of bilateral ties, India remains a priority market for Aeroflot.
 The Russian flag carrier deploys a wide-body A330 for its New Delhi operations.